Timing of the Test

 There is no break between Section I and II.
 Candidates may not leave their desk or access their personal belongings at this time.

 There is a lunch break of 1 hour between Section II and Section III.
 Please note: there may not be canteen facilities at the test centres.
 All candidates are advised to bring their own packed lunch.

 Test takers may use the bathroom during testing time, but this will not be in the last ten minutes of each section.
 No additional time will be granted for bathroom breaks.

 Candidates may not leave the test centre before the full testing time has elapsed, except in the case of illness.
 Test takers leaving before the start of Section III will not receive their GAMSAT scores.
 Candidates leaving during Section III due to illness are expected to provide a medical certificate explaining their need to leave the test centre.
-This must be provided no later than five days after the test day; failure to do so may result in scores being withheld.
+This must be provided no later than three days after the test day; failure to do so may result in scores being withheld.

 Once a test takers has departed the test centre it is not possible to re-enter and continue the test.